Soetnowzen/SmartPower/doc/post_mortem/andreasarvidsson.markdown

 ### Documentation
 We noticed that when using SCRUM, documentation was not as important since we had good communication in the group during the meetings.
 We did add some javadocs, as well as comments of course, when the code was largely finished.

+Documentation, like testing, was not very efficient time-wise for this small project.
+If, however, development continues, we will be glad we have it.
+Documentation is for the future, not the present (unless a customer wants it, of course).

 #### Advantage
 Documentation is a great tool, not only when you work as a team but also when you work alone.
 Code is read more often than it is written, so it makes sense to make it as clear as possible.
 Explaining how methods work (using tools as JavaDoc) allows both you and the other collaborators to remember what the method actually does, months after if was last used.
 It is especially important when developing open source projects, so that other people can contribute more easily.